Nuclear cross section

-Typical nuclear radii are of the order 10−14 m.
+Typical nuclear radii are of the order 10−15 m.
 Assuming spherical shape, we therefore expect the cross sections for nuclear reactions to be of the order of $\pi r^2$ or ×10^-28 m2 (i.e., 1 barn).
 Observed cross sections vary enormously: for example, slow neutrons absorbed by the (n, $\gamma$) reaction show a cross section much higher than 1,000 barns in some cases (boron-10, cadmium-113, and xenon-135), while the cross sections for transmutations by gamma-ray absorption are in the region of 0.001 barn.

 Microscopic and macroscopic cross section

 Nuclear cross sections are used in determining the nuclear reaction rate, and are governed by the reaction rate equation for a particular set of particles (usually viewed as a "beam and target" thought experiment where one particle or nucleus is the "target", which is typically at rest, and the other is treated as a "beam", which is a projectile with a given energy).

-For neutron interactions incident upon a thin sheet of material (ideally made of a single isotope), the nuclear reaction rate equation is written as:
+For particle interactions incident upon a thin sheet of material (ideally made of a single isotope), the nuclear reaction rate equation is written as: